 Summary and Our Work

-We provide twice-exceptional testing for all ages.
-A 2e test for potential twice-gifted students identifies potential and needs from an educational perspective, while a test for twice-exceptional adults focuses more on social and vocational aspects.
-If you have any questions about how this evaluation might benefit you or a loved one, or about educational testing in general, please feel free to contact us or schedule a consultation anytime.
+We provide twice exceptional testing for all ages.
+A 2e test for twice-exceptional adults or children identifies strengths and needs from an educational perspective, while a test for twice-exceptional adults focuses more on social and vocational aspects.
+If you have any questions about how this evaluation might benefit you or a loved one, 2e kids and adults in general, or about neurodivergence testing, educational testing or psychoeducational assessments in general, please feel free to contact us or schedule a consultation anytime.

 author avatar